Abingdon Prep School provides a happy, stimulating and positive environment where children enjoy learning and grow in confidence.

 We aim to provide access to a variety of interesting and appropriate activities chosen from a balanced curriculum that help children to think and, especially, to enjoy what they are doing.

-Details of individual subjects are provided below and further information on Art and CDT can be found under the Other Half.
+Details of individual subjects are provided below and further information on Art and DT can be found under the Other Half.
 By clicking on the following links, PDFs of the curriculum and teaching and learning policies are also available to download.

-Boys in Years 6 to 8 can take part in Saturday workshops which run twice a term.
+Pupils in Years 6 to 8 can take part in Saturday workshops which run twice a term.
 The workshops are taught by a visiting artist and cover a range of media which may include, for example, sculpture, botanical drawing and printmaking.

-Our artists win many awards from the Ruskin School of Art Prize to the art scholarship at Abingdon school – the latter for the last four consecutive years.
+Our artists win many awards from the Ruskin School of Art Prize to the art scholarship at Abingdon School – the latter for the last four consecutive years.

 There are textiles, woodwork and plastics in every shape and form from bird boxes, ipod holders and salad spoons to clocks, jitter pens and model power boats (tested in the swimming pool).
 There are over 20 projects a year for each year group and all based around a particular skill.
-Boys learn to use hand and power tools confidently and the projects are cross-curricular with, for example, Viking longboat building supporting the history curriculum.
+Pupils learn to use hand and power tools confidently and the projects are cross-curricular with, for example, Viking longboat building supporting the history curriculum.

 English has a preeminent place in education and in society.
 A high-quality education in English will teach pupils to write and speak fluently so that they can communicate their ideas and emotions to others.
 Similarly through their reading and listening, others can communicate with them.